A Lagrangian filling for every cluster seed: The curve quiver with potential

 By Remark \ref{rmk:exchange_choices} and the fact that we only consider configurations $\SC$ up to a global diffeomorphism of $\Sigma$, the resulting configuration $\mu_{\g}(\SC)$ is well-defined.
 We therefore define:

 \begin{definition} The configuration of curves $\mu_{\g}(\SC)$ is said to be the $\g$-exchange of $\SC$. $\Box$ \end{definition} Note that applying a $\g$-exchange twice along the same curve, first to $\g$ and then to $-\g$, leads to the same configuration; same up to an overall compactly supported diffeomorphism of $\Sigma$.
 Indeed, consecutively applying a $\g$-exchange at the same vertex yields the configuration $\mu_{-\g}\mu_\g(\SC)=\tau_\g(\SC)$, given by applying a (representative of a) Dehn twist $\tau_\g\in\mbox{Diff}^c(\Sigma)$ to {\it all} the curves in $\SC$.
 In that sense, a $\g$-exchange is an involution.
+From the perspective of the quiver with potential $(Q(\SC),W(\SC))$, applying a Dehn twist $\tau_\g$ preserves the quiver with potential: the quivers with potential of $\SC$ and $\tau_\g(\SC)$ are identical, $(Q(\SC),W(\SC))=(Q(\tau_\g(\SC)),W(\tau_\g(\SC)))$, not just right-equivalent.

 Two comments on Definition \ref{def:exchange}:

 \begin{itemize} \item[(i)] Since we only apply a Dehn twist to {\it some} collection of $\g_i\in\SC$, it is possible (and it occurs) that the smooth representatives we have constructed for the curves in $\mu_\g(\SC)$ bound bigons.
 That is, $\mu_\g(\SC)$ might be non-reduced even if $\SC$ is reduced.\\